Non-Subject-Specific Agreements ("University-Wide Agreements")

 Nomination by UZH

-- Global Student Experience reviews the submitted documents and makes its selection on the basis of your study plans, academic achievement, and letter of motivation.
+- Global Student Experience reviews the submitted documents and answers, and makes its selection on the basis of your study plans, academic achievement and motivation.

 - Those students selected will receive a confirmation of nomination from Global Student Experience.
 Global Student Experience informs the respective partner universities of the students selected.